STARCaster: Spatio-Temporal AutoRegressive Video Diffusion for Identity- and View-Aware Talking Portraits: Appendix

-\textbf{Pseudo Multi-View Data.} For creating spatial training data, we employ a state-of-the-art 3D-aware face generator \cite{li2024spherehead}.
-We generate 20K 3D heads and render random smooth oscillatory camera trajectories spanning $140^\circ$ in azimuth and $70^\circ$ in elevation, with a fixed camera distance of 2.7.
+For creating spatial training data (Stage 3), we employ a state-of-the-art 3D-aware face generator \cite{li2024spherehead}.
+We generate 20K 3D heads and render random smooth oscillatory camera trajectories spanning $140^\circ$ in azimuth and $70^\circ$ in elevation across the frontal hemisphere, matching typical pose ranges in real datasets like FFHQ.
+We follow the standard convention in \cite{li2024spherehead}, where heads are centered at the origin, and cameras lie on a sphere (radius 2.7m, FOV 18.837°), facing inward.
+This rendering setup also ensures alignment with the FFHQ crop used for real video training.
 Each trajectory is rendered for 5 seconds at 30 FPS, producing approximately 3M synthetic frames in total.
-Examples of such trajectories are shown in \cref{fig:traj}.
+Examples of such trajectories are shown in \Cref{fig:traj}.
 As in the audio-visual training stages, we sample segments of length $N=16$ during optimization.
+These view sequences are used as standard training clips, with the corresponding \texttt{cam2world} extrinsics as per-frame conditions.
+During inference, for viewpoint control, we first align the input image and estimate its initial camera pose via an off-the-shelf estimator as in \cite{li2024spherehead}.
+Then, target azimuth/elevation trajectories are defined as sequences of absolute camera matrices starting from the initial pose.